clbarrell/growth/README.md

 ## Completed!

-- templated questions that can be copied to new goals
+- Template questions (sep) that can be copied to new goals
 - checkins actually work
 - get rid of actual_questions
 - allow addition of questions to a goal